 The Weather Wizard had hit Bludhaven like a sudden summer storm.
 His combination of lightning bolts and winds had allowed him to loot the city while the police watched helplessly.
 Then the Golden Wasp showed up in answer to the frantic cries of the outgunned cops.
-He flew down on silent wings and saluted the men in blue.
+Flying down on silent wings, he saluted the men in blue.
 “You know how Twain said everyone talks about the weather, but nobody does anything about it?
 Well, gentlemen, I’m going to prove him wrong.”

 “Go get him, Wasp!” called a policeman.